DeepSceneSeg/EfficientPS/README.md

 │   │   ├── cityscapes_panoptic_val.json
 │   │   ├── cityscapes_panoptic_val
 ```
-The cityscapes annotations have to be converted into the abovementioned format using
+The cityscapes annotations have to be converted into the aforementioned format using
 `tools/convert_datasets/cityscapes.py`:
 ```shell
 python tools/convert_cityscapes.py ROOT_DIRECTORY_OF_CITYSCAPES ./data/cityscapes/